jamiechong/revisionize/readme.txt

 = 2.1.0 =
 * Make revisionize and its addon framework work better with Wordpress Network/Multisite installations.
+* Add filter to change the addon install directory.
+* Check for addon updates.

 = 2.0.2 =
 * Generalize user_can_revisionize so that it's true if a user can edit pages.